-Sellers can have more than one auction-style listing for identical items.
-However, only one duplicate auction-style listing without bids will appear on eBay at a time.
+You can have more than one auction-style listing for identical items.
+However, only one duplicate auction-style listing without bids appears on eBay at a time.
+Separate listings may be created for the same item on different eBay sites, as long as the international shipping options don't result in the listings cluttering the search results of any individual site.
 Learn more about how duplicate auction-style listings appear on eBay.

 These restrictions on duplicate listings include listing an identical item in different categories or listing an identical item using different user IDs.

-If your listings don't follow these guidelines, they may be removed or not displayed in the eBay search results.
-You may also be subject to a range of other actions, including limits of your buying and selling privileges.
+Make sure your listings follow these guidelines.
+If they don't, some or all of your listings may be ended or not displayed in the eBay search results.
+You may also be subject to a range of actions, including listing fees not being refunded and limits of your buying and selling privileges.

 What are duplicate listings?

 Listings are considered duplicates if they are for items that have no significant difference between them, or if the listings appear to be for the same item in search results.
-To avoid having your listings treated as duplicates, make sure you clearly show the differences in the title, price, condition, photo, subtitle, item specifics, or in the parts compatibility areas of a listing.
+To prevent your listings from being treated as duplicates, make sure you clearly show the differences in the title, price, condition, photo, subtitle, item specifics, or in the parts compatibility areas of a listing.
+Make sure you use relevant item specifics, and include product identifiers like UPCs and MPNs when applicable, to differentiate your items and boost visibility.
 We may also look at other parts of the listing, such as the description, to determine whether it's a duplicate.

-The following types of listings, if they are for the identical item, will be considered duplicate listings even though the listing format or details may vary:
+The following types of listings, if they are for identical items, are considered duplicate listings even if the listing format or details vary:

-An auction-style listing with the Buy It Now option and an auction-style listing without the Buy It Now option for the identical item.
+An auction-style listing with the Buy It Now option and an auction-style listing without the Buy It Now option for an identical item.

-A fixed price listing and an auction-style listing with the Buy It Now option for the identical item.
+A fixed price listing and an auction-style listing with the Buy It Now option for an identical item.